DC23/scriptabit/README.rst

 specific pet that gets fed, it will be useful when a lot of food has accumulated.

+I also plan a banking function that will automate moving gold into and out of a gold-bank (implemented with a custom reward).

 The first planned scenario will implement a poisoning, and health regen script.
 As part of the development of the poisoning scenario, the following features will be added to the code: